A brief description of the difference between state laws and federal laws.

 Please see below for state-specific laws that might be useful for victims and survivors of domestic violence.
 This information is written in a Q & A format and is meant to provide you with easy-to-understand information.
 You can also reach us at our Email Hotline if you have more specific questions.

-Tennessee offers protection orders to victims of domestic violence as well as anyone who has been stalked or sexually assaulted, regardless of their relationship to the abuser.
-In addition, elderly adults and “vulnerable adults” who are being abused by a caregiver or anyone else can get a protection order.
+Tennessee offers protection orders to victims of domestic violence as well as anyone who has been stalked or sexually assaulted, regardless of their relationship to the abuser, elderly adults and “vulnerable adults” who are being abused by a caregiver or anyone else, and employees who experience violence at their workplace.

 State-specific information about custody in Tennessee.